The HKMA Information Centre

 - Visitors should observe silence in the Library except for necessary discussions with Information Centre staff.
 Visitors should avoid causing disturbance or disruption to other visitors and users of the Centre.

-- Visitors should switch off mobile telephones and other audio-electronic equipment before entering the Centre.
+- Mobile telephones and other audio-electronic equipment should be switched off or set to silent mode before entering the Centre.

 - Smoking is prohibited in the Centre.